Mia Asano: Career

 First widespread recognition as a professional violinist came from a viral video in 2021 by Asano, from a cover of “Roses” by SAINt JHN (2018), performed on electric violin.

 Asano has collaborated with Tina Guo, Lindsey Stirling, Kiki Wong, and Grace Kelly in performances as the RAMENSTEIN quartet.
 Asano toured with Ally the Piper as the duo Mia x Ally, a touring group which performs hybrid orchestral arrangements using electric violin and electric bagpipe.
 These collaborations are distinctive for their use of the aggressive tonality, performance, and fashion choices which follow the heavy metal music aesthetic.

 Asano participated as a solo violinist on the 2023 Two Steps From Hell tour.

-In November 2025, Mia Asano will go on tour with Sabaton as part of the Legendary Orchestra, which will play the band's music in an orchestral setting.
+As of November 2025, Asano is on tour with Sabaton as part of the Legendary Orchestra, which will play the band's music in an orchestral setting.
 Hurdy-gurdy player, Patty Gurdy will also be a part of the orchestra, and founder of heavy metal choir Scardust, Noa Gruman will be conducting.